dmlc/treelite/docs/tutorials/deploy.rst

   size_t get_num_feature(void);

 Let's look at an example.
-We'd start by initializing the array ``inst``, a dense aray to hold feature values of a single data point:
+We'd start by initializing the array ``inst``, a dense aray to hold feature values of a single data row:

 .. code-block:: c